Starting your drone data management journey

 - First, providing best of class data management, data visualization, and analytics software is not the core business and expertise of the drone service providers.

 - Since these providers are motivated to retain their flight services, they offer a proprietary software solution meaning that the Enterprises are “locked” into the service providers.
 This means their valuable and confidential data was controlled by a single service provider making it very difficult to scale.

 - Additionally, relying on a single service provider meant that Enterprises did not have the flexibility to use multiple providers or eventually bringing the drone inspections in-house due to the proprietary nature of the service provider’s software.

 From: Robust data structures, workflows, data capture from any device and type, job allocation and dispatch, and user management.

 Into: The required end deliverables such as 3D reality models, annotations, definable reports, geo-location of issues, trouble ticketing, severity levels, searchable metadata across asset portfolios, and AI powered analytics.

-When the time is right, Artificial Intelligence (AI) is another key modular development that is fully integrated for you to take advantage of.
+When the time is right, Machine Learning and Artificial Intelligence (ML/AI) is another key modular development that is fully integrated for you to take advantage of.
 Feedback indicates that as the program grows so does the data quantity and very quickly this can get overwhelming.
-Therefore, adding a little help from AI can reduce the workload on the number of images required to assess, while increasing the quality of your insights.
+Therefore, adding a little help from AI can greatly reduce the workload by identifying just the select few images that require assessment, while increasing the quality of your insights.